githubtraining/write-docker-actions/responses/great-job.md

 You did it 🎉

-You have successfully written three different JavaScript actions.
+You have successfully written three different Docker actions.

 Let's take a quick look at all the things you learned in this course: